temujindang/website-1/src/site/blog/march-2020-update.md

 - [Chipping away at Moore's Law](https://queue.acm.org/detail.cfm?id=3388515)
 - [Power to the People](https://blog.jessfraz.com/post/power-to-the-people/)

-Last week, Tom Krazit at Protocol published a feature on what we are working on: [This little server startup wants to take on a horde of tech giants](https://www.protocol.com/oxide-computer-cloud-server).
+Tom Krazit at Protocol published a feature on what we are working on: [This little server startup wants to take on a horde of tech giants](https://www.protocol.com/oxide-computer-cloud-server).

-On Monday, I [opened our phone line](https://twitter.com/jessfraz/status/1239584753205923841) to anyone who wanted to share stories about their hardware pain.
+Last Monday, I [opened our phone line](https://twitter.com/jessfraz/status/1239584753205923841) to anyone who wanted to share stories about their hardware pain.
 Thank you to everyone for the wonderful conversations!

 On Wednesday, [Jared Volpe](https://twitter.com/plainspace) shipped the redesign of this website!

-Tomorrow, be sure to checkout a live stream of Bryan's talk on [Tock OS](https://www.tockos.org/) at [Oxidize 1K](https://oxidizeconf.com/oxidize-1k/).
-We will update this post with the video when it is uploaded after.
+On Friday, Bryan gave a talk on [Tock OS](https://www.tockos.org/) at [Oxidize 1K](https://oxidizeconf.com/oxidize-1k/).

+[put video embed here]

 From everyone at Oxide, we wish you the best during this unprecedented time.